What Is a Contingent Offer?

 Contingent offers are a normal part of the homebuying process and help protect buyers in case of surprises along the way.
-We’ll go over the details of how contingent offers work, what types of contingencies are common and how to use contingencies to negotiate a home purchase.
+Below, we’ll cover how contingent offers work, what types of contingencies are common and how to use contingencies to negotiate a home purchase.

-In real estate, a contingent offer is an offer to purchase a home but with clauses that protect the buyer should certain circumstances arise.
-A contingency is presented to the seller by the buyer’s real estate agent or the buyer themselves.
-It allows the buyer to back out of the transaction if a contingency isn’t met.
+In real estate, a contingent offer is an offer to purchase a home, but it includes clauses that protect the buyer should certain circumstances arise.
+This allows the buyer to back out of the transaction if a contingency isn’t met.
+The buyer or the buyer’s real estate agent will present a contingent offer to the seller.

 Types of contingencies

-Several types of contingencies can be added to an offer to purchase a home.
+There are several types of contingencies that can be added to a home offer.

 Appraisal contingency